 We expect the issuer to deliver certain performance data to us on an ongoing basis.
 In the event that this data is not made available to us, our ability to monitor the ratings may be impaired.
 This lack of data availability could negatively affect the ratings or, in some cases, our ability to continue to rate the covered bonds.

 Moody's related publications

 Rating Methodology

-- " Moody's Approach to Rating Covered Bonds, February 2019 (1154442) - " Moody's Approach to Rating Collateralized Debt Obligations Backed by Project Finance and Infrastructure Assets, July 2019
+- " Moody's Approach to Rating Covered Bonds, February 2019 (1154442) - " Project Finance and Infrastructure Asset CDOs Methodology, December 2019 (1198391)

 Special Comments